Dr Margie Cheesman

 Teaching

-I am currently the programme lead for the Digital Economy Master's Degree at King's College London.
+I am currently the programme director for the Digital Economy Master's Degree at King's College London.

 Passion projects